roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - Use a personal, external config for all games by setting `UseCustomIni = 1` (editing `Gamelist.ini`, or through the menu panel) and specifying the file in `FileIni`).
 - You can also explore and select it via `Select custom ini file (all games)`.
 - In `QuickIniProfile.ini` you can edit a list of "favourite" configs that can be switched through `Quick ini profiles (all games)` item menu.
 The sub-menu is dinamically built: its size varies with the number of elements.
 - The program can also load a config if oassed as parameter via command line, or by drag and drop it to `GamepadToKeyboard.exe`.
-However, be sure that `GamepadToKeyboard` is turned off in Playnite, or the game to be played is disactivated.
+However, be sure that `GamepadToKeyboard` is turned off in Playnite, or the game to be played is deactivated.
-- In a multiple selection, if the games are in a mixed state (some games activated, some games disactivated, others not added) the extension automatically add the new entries in `Gamelist.ini` and activate all of them.
+- In a multiple selection, if the games are in a mixed state (some games activated, some games deactivated, others not added) the extension automatically add the new entries in `Gamelist.ini` and activate all of them.